laszlocph/gimlet-docs/docs/developers/gimlet-yaml.md

 Set the few required fields to get started, Gimlet provides good defaults for the rest.

-- **Strategy** - the deployment strategy to follow.
-Use *simple* for a rolling deployment.
-- **Trigger** - a regular expression that matches the Github status line's name.
-Gimlet will trigger once this status line is set with success state.
 - **Name** - the name of the deployment.
 Most likely the git repository name.
 - **Namespace** - your Kubernetes administrator has already communicated this.
 Most likely it's going to be your team's namespace.
 - **Image name** - the image name you set in your CI pipeline